Category Archives: Russian Royals

 Grand Duchess Olga Konstantinovna, c.1866. source: Wikipedia

-Being so young, Olga was not prepared for her new life as Queen, in a new country.
-But she made efforts to earn the love and respect of the Greek people, wearing a dress of blue and white – the Greek national colors – for her arrival and quickly learning to speak Greek.
-Used to the splendor of the Russian court, life in Greece was quite different and almost boring in comparison.
-But Olga adjusted and was a very hands-on mother, and threw herself into charity work which she thoroughly enjoyed.
-From the moment she arrived in Greece, she took on several patronages previously held by the previous Queen Amalia.
+Being so young, Olga was unprepared for her new life as Queen, in a new country.
+She made efforts to earn the love and respect of the Greek people, wearing a dress of blue and white, the Greek national colors, for her arrival and quickly learning to speak Greek.
+Being used to the splendor of the Russian court, life in Greece was quite different and almost boring in comparison.
+However, Olga adjusted, was a very hands-on mother, and threw herself into charity work which she thoroughly enjoyed.
+From the moment she arrived in Greece, Olga took on several patronages previously held by the previous Queen Amalia.
 Particularly drawn to helping those in need, she worked tirelessly to improve conditions for the poor and orphaned.
 She also became the patron of several military hospitals and helped establish the Annunciation Hospital in Athens.
-She also built a Russian Hospital in Piraeus, which served Russian soldiers and any other soldiers visiting Greece.
+Olga also built a Russian Hospital in Piraeus, which served Russian soldiers and other soldiers visiting Greece.
 During the Greco-Turkish War of 1897 and the Balkan Wars, Olga established hospitals to serve the wounded and was awarded the Royal Red Cross by Queen Victoria of the United Kingdom in December 1897.
 She also retained her love for Russia and often entertained Russian sailors at the Royal Palace.

 Queen Olga and King George, December 1912. source: Wikipedia

-Olga remained in Greece even after the fall of the Russian monarchy in 1917.
+Olga remained in Russia after the fall of the Russian monarchy in 1917.
 Following the October Revolution, the Bolsheviks invaded Pavlovsk Palace but she remained unharmed.
-Initially, they refused to let her leave Russia, and at the time, Greece was in no position to offer any help.
-Her son, Constantine, had been deposed and sent into exile, and one of his younger sons, Alexander, had been chosen to replace him.
+Initially, the Bolsheviks refused to let her leave Russia, and at the time, Greece was in no position to offer any help.
+Her son King Constantine I had been deposed and sent into exile, and his son Alexander had been chosen to replace him.
 Finally, with help from the Danish government, Olga was able to leave Russia, traveling to join her family in Switzerland in 1919.

-In October 1920, her grandson, King Alexander, developed septicemia from a monkey bite.
-Gravely ill, he called for his mother, but the government would not permit Queen Sophie to return.
-It was, however, negotiated, that Queen Olga could travel to Athens to be at her grandson’s bedside.
-Sadly, she arrived just hours after Alexander died on October 25.
+In October 1920, her grandson King Alexander developed septicemia from a monkey bite.
+Gravely ill, he called for his mother but the government would not permit Queen Sophie to return.
+However, it was negotiated that Queen Olga could travel to Athens to be at her grandson’s bedside.
+Sadly, she arrived just hours after Alexander died on October 25, 1920.
 The next several weeks saw significant changes in the political landscape of Greece.
 Prime Minister Venizelos was defeated in a general election just days after Alexander’s death.
 The following month, the new Prime Minister asked Queen Olga to serve as Regent.
-And three days later, a referendum was held, in which her son, King Constantine I, was restored to the Greek throne.
+A referendum was held, in which her son, King Constantine I, was restored to the Greek throne.
 Queen Olga served as Regent until his return to Greece on December 19, 1920.

-In September 1922, following another coup, King Constantine I abdicated in favor of his eldest son and rightful heir, King George II.
+In September 1922, following another coup, King Constantine I abdicated in favor of his eldest son and rightful heir King George II.
 Constantine and his family, along with Queen Olga, left the country and went into exile in Italy.
-George II would only serve for 18 months before the monarchy was deposed.
-Unlike the other members of her family, Queen Olga was held in very high esteem by the Greek people and was the only member of her family to be given a pension by the new government.
+King George II would only serve for 18 months before the monarchy was deposed.
+Unlike the other members of the Greek royal family, Queen Olga was held in very high esteem by the Greek people and was the only member of her family to be given a pension by the new government.

 Queen Olga, painted by de László, 1914. source: Wikipedia

-Queen Olga spent her remaining years in the United Kingdom, shuttling between the homes of her son Christopher, and her daughter Marie, as well as the royal residences of the British Royal Family.
-Olga remained very close to her sister-in-law, Queen Alexandra, and was particularly close to her nephew, King George V. After several years of ill health, Queen Olga died on June 18, 1926.
+Queen Olga spent her remaining years in the United Kingdom, shuttling between the homes of her son Christopher and her daughter Marie, and the royal residences of the British Royal Family.
+Olga remained very close to her sister-in-law Queen Alexandra and was particularly close to her nephew King George V. After several years of ill health, Queen Olga died on June 18, 1926.

-Again, as a sign of the respect in which she was held, the Greek government offered to provide a lavish funeral and burial in Greece.
+As a sign of respect, the Greek government offered to provide a lavish funeral and burial in Greece.
 Her children, however, declined the offer.
 Following a funeral at the Orthodox Church in Rome, Queen Olga’s remains were placed in the crypt of the Russian church in Florence, beside her son King Constantine I. In 1936, after the Greek monarchy was restored, Queen Olga was re-interred in the Royal Cemetery at Tatoi Palace.

 Queen Olga’s grave in the Royal Cemetery at Tatoi Palace; Credit – Wikipedia